jeff-hykin/action-adjuster/__dependencies__/__sources__/telepy_notify/README.md

 # What is this?

 Super fast (<5min setup) telegram notifications for task-completion, task progress, errors and more.
-This is an minimal module; no pip dependencies at all.
+This is a minimal module (one file, no pip dependencies).

 # How do I use this?